-Arapahoe Pass and Lake Dorothy Trail is a 7.9 mile lightly trafficked out and back trail located near Nederland, CO that features beautiful wild flowers and is rated as difficult.
+Arapahoe Pass and Lake Dorothy Trail is a 7.9 mile lightly trafficked out and back trail located near Nederland, Colorado that features a lake and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from July until September.
 Dogs are also able to use this trail.

 Loved the trail once we got to the trailhead.